gngz/aladinoLamp/README.md

 **Description:**
 > This is a project for "Processos e Métricas de Software" (Software Engineer Concepts) class of University of Madeira and aims to build a smart multicolor wifi lamp which can be controlled remotely through an app or other compatible device.
-> The project is subdivided in two: the firmware of the lamp microcontroller and the control application.
+> The project is subdivided in two: the firmware of the lamp microcontroller and the control applications (Java and Android).

 **Made By:**
  (Génios da Lampâda Group)